Huskyninja/twig_stuff/README.md

 # twig_stuff

-This module has a couple of simple Twig extensions written primarily for for use in Drupal views.
-There are only a couple of things here, but they may be helpful for other people in their projects.
-Best when combines with Twig Tweak to add embedded views for all kinds of views fun.
+This module has a couple of simple Twig extensions written primarily for use in Drupal views.
+There are only a couple of items here, but they may be helpful in your projjects.
+These are best when combined with Twig Tweak to add embedded views for all kinds of views related fun.

 ## get_url_from_fid